 How To Create A Journal Entry In QuickBooks Pro

 Journal entries, as an accounting concept, can take a while to grasp.
 The good news?
 QuickBooks creates almost all of your journal entries for you automatically.
 The other good news?
-If you do have to create a journal entry, it only takes five steps.
+If you do have to make a journal entry, it only takes five easy steps.

 When To Create A Journal Entry In QuickBooks Pro

-Whenever you enter a transaction (like an invoice or bill) in QuickBooks, the software automatically creates a journal entry for you.
-Take this bill for example:
+Whenever you enter a transaction (such as an invoice or bill) in QuickBooks, the software automatically creates a journal entry for you.
+Take a look at this bill, for example:

-The entry tells us that Accounts Payable was credited $49.95 and the Other Business Expenses Account was debited $49.95.
+The entry tells us that Accounts Payable was credited $585.21, and the Auto and Truck Expenses account was debited $585.21.
 The debits and credits balance.

 Again, QuickBooks creates an automatic journal entry for every transaction entered in QuickBooks.
 Additionally, the software will adjust the journal entries if you edit or change the transaction.
-So, most often, you won’t need to worry about it.
+So, most of the time, you won’t need to worry about it.

-However, there are a few cases where you may need to manually create a journal entry.
+However, there are a few cases where you may need to create a journal entry manually.
 For example, you’ll need to create an entry for depreciation.
-QuickBooks provides a list of all the instances where you may need a journal entry.
-In such instances, follow these five steps:
+Other times, you may need to create a manual journal entry to include asset purchases, interest on loans, stock adjustments, and capital contributions.
+When these transactions need to be recorded, simply follow these five steps:

-To begin, go to Company>Make General Journal Entries…
+To get started, go to Company>Make General Journal Entries:

 You may see a notification letting you know that QuickBooks automatically numbers journal entries.
 You can eventually turn off auto-sequencing or change the beginning number, but for now, just click “OK” to get started.